boriiiiii/RESTaurant-API/README.md

 •**Update Formula**

-•Endpoint: PUT /formulas/:formulaId
+•Endpoint: PUT /formulas/:id_formula
 •Description: Update an existing formula by providing the formulaId as a parameter in the URL.
 Send a PUT request with     the updated formula data.

 •**Delete Formula**

-•Endpoint: DELETE /formulas/:formulaId
+•Endpoint: DELETE /formulas/:id_formula
 •Description: Delete a formula from the database by providing the formulaId as a parameter in the URL.

 ### Categories
 You can also manage categories using the API:

+• **/categories**

+Display all items in my database.

+• **/cateogries/:id_category**

+Display an items depending on his id.

 •**Get All Categories**